 \subsection{Leading-spin terms}

-We wish to examine one other feature of the gravitational fluxes, which is what might be called the leading-spin terms in the flux.
+We point out one other feature of the gravitational fluxes, which is what might be called the leading-spin terms in the flux.
 As we move through the PN expansion, the leading-spin terms represent the first appearance of a new power of spin, $a^n$.
 The leading-spin terms are relatively simple polynomials in $x$ and it is possible to list all of them up through 8 PN order.
-In the energy flux we find \begingroup \allowdisplaybreaks
+In the energy flux we find